derejeh2020/NSS-Capstone-Project/README.md

    The MVP for this Capstone Project would be to deliver a detailed analysis report and an executive summary for Us commercial airlines to show the major areas of focus to increase On-Time Performance and minimize delays.

+Data Sources

+The primary source would be Airline and Airports dataset from the Bureau of Transportation Statistics.
+Other data sources would be used as needed to support the analysis.